 Members are elected each year to represent the GTA to the Dean of the School of Music via the Student Representative Committee (SRC), and to the rest of the IU community via the Graduate and Professional Student Government.

 The GTA is open to any graduate student at IU with an interest in music theory.
 No fees or dues are charged; members are, however, encouraged to show their support of music theory at IU by subscribing to the Indiana Theory Review.
 All theory majors and theory AIs are automatically members of the GTA.

 The GTA hosts a research symposium at IU every year, which typically attracts scholars from across the U.S. and Canada.
-The 2015 Symposium will take place on Friday, February 20 and Saturday, February 21 in Ford-Crawford Recital Hall.
+The 2016 Symposium is scheduled for Friday, February 19 and Saturday, February 20 in Ford-Crawford Recital Hall.

 The GTA co-sponsors a series of lectures, presentations, and discussions by IU faculty, students, and visiting scholars.
 The colloquium takes place most Wednesdays at 3:30 in M267.

 Every year, the GTA performs a recital with the aim of demonstrating the unique and multiple abilities of our membership.
-Those interested in performing in the next recital should contact Nik Bauchat (nbauchat [at] indiana [dot] edu).
+Those interested in performing in the next recital should contact Ryan Taycher (rtaycher [at] indiana [dot] edu).